 UNIVERSITY OF WISCONSIN River Falls

 The Animal Science major covers all aspects of farm animal production including feeding, breeding, health and management as well as the processing of food and fiber products derived from animals.
-Our faculty provide students with a rich educational foundation, rooted in both science-based classroom work and hands-on activity at our laboratory farms.
+Students receive a rich educational foundation, rooted in both science-based classroom work and hands-on activity at our lab farms.

 Because the Animal Science major is housed within the College of Agriculture, Food and Environmental Sciences, students receive a well-rounded education.
 Our students see first hand how disciplines such as Ag Business, Ag Engineering, and Crop Science work together with Animal Science to develop individuals who are uniquely qualified to meet the challenges of today's animal industries.

 Students can specialize in one of the following emphases:

 In addition, an option creates a more solid foundation for your chosen career path: